Datenlord1510/discord-predb/README.md

 - If needed, install the requests module using pip or pip3
 - Add your Discord webhooks to the config.ini file
 - Edit colors, time format and interval if needed
-- Set the description mode to "True" if you want a short description of the game added to the message (the language will be **German**)
+- Set the description mode to "True" if you want a short description of the release added to the message (the language will be **German**)
 - Run test.py to check if everything is working.
 You should get a message to your configured webhooks.
 - Run main.py